How to Move a Single WordPress Site into a Multisite

-One of the most frequent questions I get by my students completing the WordPress Multisite course in The Academy is this: how do you move an existing WordPress site into a Multisite network?
+One of the most frequent questions I get asked by my students is this: how do you move an existing WordPress site into a Multisite network?

 This post answers that question and takes you through the steps you need to follow to move a site into a network.
-I’ll look at:
+In this post, we’ll look at:

 Choosing a Migration Method